top of page

 • Board members are elected to a one-year term.

 • Members average 5-15 hours per month of HOA related service.
+Summer months are busier than others.

-• Your contribution is vital to the board’s success.
+• Each member is expected to actively contribute.
+Your contribution is vital to the board’s success.

 • The board works as a team and needs all members to be present and available at various times throughout the day, week & year.